jeffreycwitt/hn202/docs/class-10.md

 <div class="discussion" markdown="1">

 {:.dquestion}
-If we think of the Feudal system and think of churches and monasteries as intermingled in this system, how does the papal attempt to appoint and therefore oversee bishoprics and monasteries materially and economically affect a king like Henry IV?
+If we think of the feudal system and think of churches and monasteries as intermingled in this system, how does the papal attempt to appoint and therefore oversee bishoprics and monasteries materially and economically affect a king like Henry IV?

 {:.answer}
 If homage is paid upward to the pope and not to the king, Henry loses an incredible amount of property.
 By some estimates this could be as much as half of the land under his jurisdiction.